-As an answer to the question of value and ethics, henotheism is the attempt to find a unifying cause or value that provides overall unity and dependability within which all our other values can take their relative place.
-This usually means making some culture, subculture or religious group the overarching meaning and significance of my life and action.
+Henotheism is a partial answer to the weakness of the polytheistic scatteredness.
+Henotheism builds a pantheon of wholeness for the many gods.
+To the core question of value and ethics, henotheism provides a unifying cause or value that gives an overall unity and dependability within which all our other values can take a relative place.
+This typically means a human culture, an overall social arrangement that arranges the many values in relation to something more inclusive.
+This usually means choosing to identify with a common culture or a limited peer group as the overarching meaning of our living and action.
 Religious in-groups can easily manifest this henotheistic quality.
-Members may literally worship the group rather than any god or goddess the group may talk about.
-In modern times, the nation has also been given henotheistic standing - my nation right or wrong - mine is the greatest nation on Earth - being a patriot is my core value.
-Nationalism usually means projecting my view of being a patriot upon all the other members of my nation, whom I may view as subversive if they disagree with me about my nationalism.
-Henotheism can also mean making my racial group or cultural group my overarching center of value and action.
-Finding the group membership that make my life worth while is a strong draw, even if that means contempt and even violence toward other groups.
-Humanism is also a form of henotheism in which my center of value is the whole human species - whatever is good for humankind is good and whatever disadvantages humankind is bad.
-This center of value excludes the values of other species or the natural planet as a whole.
-Our henotheism can be expanded to include all living forms, yet this center of value is still henotheistic, not radical monotheism, because it does not include the inanimate aspects of reality.
-Henotheism differs from polytheism in that it attempts to find a unifying cause for my life, and it differs from monotheism in that it opts for a range of values that is less than the Whole of what is Real.
+Members bow their ultimate trust to the religious group rather than to the various gods or goddesses that the group may honor.
+In modern times, patriotism to a nation has been given henotheistic standing-"my nation right or wrong"-"my nation is the greatest on Earth-"being a patriot of my nation is the to-live-for-and-to-die-for value that gives unity to my life."
+Such serious nationalism often includes believing that my view of being a patriot is true for all the other members of my nation: I view them as subversive if they disagree with me about my view of the nation I treasure.

+Henotheism can also take the form of making my racial group or my sub-culture as my overarching center of value, identity and action.
+Finding a group membership that makes my life worthwhile is a strong draw, even if it includes contempt and perhaps violence toward other groups.
+Humanism is also a form of henotheism in which my center of value is the whole human species-"Whatever is good for humankind is good and whatever disadvantages humankind is bad."
+This center of value, taken alone, can exclude the value of other species and include an oppressive relationship with the entire natural planet.
+Finally, henotheism can be expanded to include all living forms, yet even this center of value is henotheistic, not radical monotheism, because it does not include the inanimate aspects of Reality.
+Henotheism differs from polytheism in that it attempts to find a unifying cause for my life, and it differs from radical monotheism in that it opts for a range of values that is less than the Whole of what is Real.